yuriisurzhykov/Purs-Android/README.md

 <details>
   <summary>Architecture design</summary>

 # Architecture design
 ## Multimodule Structure
 A multimodule architecture allows splitting the project into independent modules, improving maintainability, testability, and build speed.
 The proposed structure:
+- **core:** This module contains abstract components such as dispatchers, mapper interfaces and everything that can be shared between different modules.
-- app: The main application module that ties together all other modules.
+- **app:** The main application module that ties together all other modules.
-- data: The module for managing data (cloud and cache).
+- **data:** The module for managing data (cloud and cache).
-- domain: The module for business logic and use cases.
+- **domain:** The module for business logic and use cases.
-- presentation: The module for UI and ViewModel.
+- **presentation:** The module for UI and ViewModel.
 ## Module Structure
 ### app Module
 The main entry point of the application.